University of Surrey: Governance

 Prince Edward, Duke of Kent was installed as Chancellor, a ceremonial non-residential post, in 1977.
-The university is led at the executive level by the President and Vice-Chancellor, as of 2016 Max Lu.
+The university is led at the executive level by the President and Vice-Chancellor, as of 2025 Stephen A. Jarvis.
 The key bodies in the university governance structure are the council, Senate and executive board.
 The council is the governing body of the university, responsible for the overall planning and management of the university and to ensure processes are in place to monitor financial and operational controls, and the university's performance against its strategy.
 The council is composed of no fewer than eleven external members, up to seven ex-officio members and up to three members elected by Senate.

 The Senate is the statutory body responsible for governing the university's academic matters, including teaching and research, and the regulation and direction of the education and conduct of students.
 The composition of the Senate is drawn from the academic staff of the university, together with a number of ex-officio, elected and co-opted members.
 The Chair of the Senate is the President and Vice-Chancellor of the university.
 The executive board is the senior advisory body that assists the President and Vice-Chancellor in discharging his executive authority to manage the operations and affairs of the university.
 It is responsible for advising on all matters relating to the university's strategy and for making recommendations to Council for approval.
 The above Bodies are supported by a series of Committees that oversee the activities of distinctive administrative and academic areas of the university.

-On 3 December 2015 it was announced that Max Lu would become the university's fifth President and Vice-Chancellor, taking up his appointment in April 2016.
-He succeeded Sir Christopher Snowden who moved to take up the Vice-Chancellorship at the University of Southampton in September 2015.
-Sir Christopher joined Surrey on 1 July 2005.
-His predecessors are Patrick J. Dowling (1994–2005), Anthony Kelly (1975–1994) and Peter Leggett, the last Principal of Battersea College of Technology and the university's first Vice-Chancellor.
+On 15 September, it was announced that Professor Stephen A. Jarvis would become the university's sixth President and Vice-Chancellor, assuming his role on 15 September 2025.
+He succeeded Professor Max Lu who moved to take up the Vice-Chancellorship at the University of Wollongong in May 2025.
+Other predecessors include Patrick J. Dowling (1994–2005), Anthony Kelly (1975–1994) and Peter Leggett, the last Principal of Battersea College of Technology and the university's first Vice-Chancellor.